Indispensable Recruitment Campus presents,

 how do I apply?

-To participate in the mentoring program, you must have been in an administrative assistant role, or equivalent, for at least 2 years and provide us with a copy of your resume, a link to your LinkedIn profile and a cover letter (one page maximum) including:
+To participate in the mentoring program, you must have been in an administrative assistant role or the equivalent for at least two years.
+Provide us with a copy of your resume, a link to your LinkedIn profile and a cover letter (maximum: one page), including:

 - A brief description of your current position